 A staggering 93% of Bad Boyz members had been arrested for violent crimes, accounting for 239 charges.

-The following is a category break down of some of the violent crimes the Crazy Boyz had been arrested for:
+The following breaks down categories of violent crimes police arrested the Crazy Boyz for:

 3 or 11% were arrested for child cruelty, which accounted for less than 1% or 9 charges;